darevski1/homework/DevOps Lab  10 -   Networking/README.md

   </pre>

-* **Use the traceroute command on your system and observe the hops to Google’s DNS, 8.8.8.8**
+* **Use the traceroute command on your system and observe the hops to Google’s DNS, 8.8.8.8.
+Paste the full output from the command bellow showing all the hops from your system to 8.8.8.8.**

   - traceroot is command line  <br />